Emanuel Leutze: New York City and Washington, D.C.

 In 1859, Leutze returned to the United States and opened a studio in New York City.
 He divided his time between New York City and Washington, D.C.
 In 1859, he painted a portrait of Chief Justice Roger Brooke Taney, which hangs in the Harvard Law School.
 In a 1992 opinion, Justice Antonin Scalia described the portrait of Taney, made two years after Taney's infamous decision in Dred Scott v.
 Sandford, as showing Taney "in black, sitting in a shadowed red armchair, left hand resting upon a pad of paper in his lap, right hand hanging limply, almost lifelessly, beside the inner arm of the chair.
 He sits facing the viewer and staring straight out.
 There seems to be on his face, and in his deep-set eyes, an expression of profound sadness and disillusionment."

 Leutze also executed other portraits, including one of fellow painter William Morris Hunt.
 That portrait was owned by Hunt's brother Leavitt Hunt, a New York attorney and sometime Vermont resident, and was shown at an exhibition devoted to William Morris Hunt's work at the Museum of Fine Arts, Boston in 1878.

-In 1860 Leutze was commissioned by the U.S. Congress to decorate a stairway in the Capitol Building in Washington, DC, for which he painted a large composition, Westward the Course of Empire Takes Its Way, which is also commonly known as Westward Ho!.
+In 1860, Leutze was commissioned by the U.S. Congress to decorate a stairway in the Capitol Building in Washington, DC, for which he painted a large composition, Westward the Course of Empire Takes Its Way, which is also commonly known as Westward Ho!.

 Late in life, he became a member of the National Academy of Design.
 He was also a member of the Union League Club of New York, which has a number of his paintings.
 At age 52, he died in Washington, D.C. of heat stroke.
 He was interred at Glenwood Cemetery.
-At the time of his death, a painting, The Emancipation of the Slaves, was in preparation.Leutze's portraits are known for their artistic quality and their patriotic romanticism.
-Washington Crossing the Delaware firmly ranks among the American national iconography.
+At the time of his death, a painting, The Emancipation of the Slaves, was in preparation.
+Leutze's portraits are known for the artistic quality of their patriotic romanticism, and his epic Washington Crossing the Delaware ranks in the utmost echelon of American national iconography.

-Reception

-Republican politician Kevin McCarthy, after being elected to become speaker of the U.S. House of Representatives in January 2023, cited Leutze's painting in his remarks, mispronouncing his name as "Linz".
-During his speech, McCarthy used Leutze as an exemplary German immigrant striving for freedom who created his paintings to start a "revolution" in his home country.
-In March 2022, for a video posted on his facebook page, he posed in front of the painting, which is actually by Steve Penley, not Leutze, and shows an American Flag partially "superimposed" on the Leutzian motive's background.